xinwenfu/VChat_LTER/README.md

 		<img src="Images/I55.png" width=600>

 		* We can see this is quite a large exploit!
-Luckily we have the space in our buffer for this even with the pre-existing jumps!
+Luckily, we have the space in our buffer for this, even with the pre-existing jumps!
 	3. If you would like to try other encoders and see their options you will firs need to look at them within the [msfconsole](https://docs.rapid7.com/metasploit/msf-overview/).

 		1. Open the [msfconsole](https://docs.rapid7.com/metasploit/msf-overview/).